moorepants/learn-multibody-dynamics/angular.rst

    A_w_B = mnx*B.x + mny*B.y + mnz*B.z
    A_w_B.simplify()

+The method
-:external:py:meth:`~sympy.physics.vector.frame.ReferenceFrame.ang_vel_in` gives
+:external:py:meth:`~sympy.physics.vector.frame.ReferenceFrame.ang_vel_in` does
-the same result:
+this same calculation and gives the same result:

 .. jupyter-execute::